vsulli/SpellCastSolver/README.md

 - prints to the console a representation of the board with their indices and letter as recognized with computer vision

+# TODO LIST

+# CHANGES
+- option to try new ocr on a single row, single column or single square?

 * computer vision - recognize playing area
 * recognize the squares